yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ```
 > - JavaScript in `strict mode(use strict)` does `not allow variables to be used if they are not declared`. <br/>
 > - You can use `let/const instead of var to avoid hoisting`, actually let/const has hoisting, but they have ```TDZ(Temporal Dead Zone)```.

+9.1 What Is "Use strict"?
+> - This strict context prevents certain actions from being taken and throws more exceptions.
+> - Using strict mode, don’t allow to use a variable without declaring it, Duplicating a parameter name is not allowed, etc.

 > - Related Reference : [我知道你懂 hoisting，可是你了解到多深？](https://blog.techbridge.cc/2018/11/10/javascript-hoisting/)
 <br/><br/>